Axial meson exchange and the $Z_c(3900)$ and $Z_{cs}(3985)$ resonances as heavy hadron molecules: Description of the new

-depending on the cutoff used, where the superscript $^{CC}$ stands for ``coupled channels''.
-That is, we expect a hyperfine splitting of $\Delta B^{CC} = (7.0-22.4)\,{\rm MeV}$, i.e. of the same order of magnitude of the aforementioned $11.3\,{\rm MeV}$ difference in binding between the $P_c$ and $P_{cs}$ binding.
+depending on the assumptions made to calculate this effect, where the superscript $^{CC}$ stands for ``coupled channels''.
+This hyperfine splitting is of the same order of magnitude as the aforementioned $11.3\,{\rm MeV}$ difference in binding between the $P_c$ and $P_{cs}$.
 For comparison, a recent phenomenological calculation provides a similar hyperfine splitting~\cite{Zhu:2021lhd} of $\Delta B^{CC} = (2.4-20.0)\,{\rm MeV}$.

+Yet, it is interesting to notice that the LHCb collaboration~\cite{Aaij:2020gdg} already explored the possibility that the $P_{cs}(4459)$ is actually composed of two peaks instead of one.
+For this two peak fit, the masses of the two $P_{cs}$ pentaquarks will be $M(P_{cs1}) = 4454.9 \pm 2.7\,{\rm MeV}$ and $M_2 = 4467.8 \pm 3.7\,{\rm MeV}$~\cite{Aaij:2020gdg}, yielding the following binding energies

-But this contact-range theory provides us with a very interesting advantage: we can explicitly turn off the coupled channel effects within the theory, which following the formalism of Ref.~\cite{Peng:2020hql} would lead to
+We can describe this two-peak solution with the contact-range theory of Ref.~\cite{Peng:2020hql}, which provides us with an interesting advantage: we can explicitly turn off the coupled channel effects within the theory to predict what the energy of these two $P_{cs}$ pentaquarks would have been in the absence of this effect, leading to

-with the superscript $^{SC}$ indicating ``single channel'' and where now the two spin states are degenerate and have binding energies compatible with that of the $P_c(4312)$ as a $\bar{D} \Sigma_c$ molecule.
+with the superscript $^{SC}$ indicating ``single channel'' and where now the two spin states are degenerate, but have binding energies that are still somewhat larger than the $P_c(4312)$ as a $\bar{D} \Sigma_c$ molecule.

 The conclusion seems to be that, if the $P_{cs}(4459)$ pentaquark is a $\bar{D}^* \Xi_c$ molecule (and assume that the previous procedures effectively isolate the single and coupled channel contributions), it is probably more compatible with a $\sigma$ that couples to all the light quarks with equal strength than with a $\sigma$ that does not couple with the strange quark.
-But this conclusion depends on the size of the coupled channel effects: if they were to be larger than estimated in Refs.~\cite{Peng:2020hql,Zhu:2021lhd}, then the $P_{cs}(4459)$ pentaquark might be more compatible with a non-strange sigma instead.
+If anything, it seems that there is more attraction in the $\bar{D}^* \Xi_c$ channel than in the $\bar{D} \Sigma_c$ one.
+But this conclusion still depends on the size of the coupled channel effects (they could have been underestimated) and the experimental uncertainties surrounding the $P_{cs}(4459)$ pentaquark.
+Thus it might be possible that the $P_{cs}(4459)$ pentaquark might still be compatible instead with a sigma that does not couple to the strange degrees of freedom.